'March for Our Lives' gun control rally to draw thousands across US: Everything you need to know

 Other Parkland shooting survivors have organized events.

-In addition to the 17-minute National School Walkout on March 14, which honored those killed in the massacre and protested gun violence, student activists are planning a march in Washington, D.C. called a “March for Our Lives.”
+In addition to the 17-minute National School Walkout on March 14, which honored those killed in the massacre and protested gun violence, student activists planned a march in Washington, D.C. called a “March for Our Lives.”

 Ahead of the event, here’s what you need to know.